JForsaken/p5js-boilerplate/README.md

 ### lifecycle

-The two main functions that you will need to remember are `setup()` and `draw()`, which are both in `sketch.js` The setup function is run once before the first frame is drawn, and the draw function is called on every frame.
+The two main functions that you will need to remember are `setup()` and `draw()`, which are both in `sketch.js`.
+The setup function runs only once, before the first frame is drawn.
+The draw function is called on every frame.

 You might need to read P5JS' [examples](https://p5js.org/examples/) and [doc](https://p5js.org/reference/) for help.